The author is a guitarist and bassist with over 35 years of experience as a musician.

 Bjorn Gelotte was the drummer on the classic In Flames albums The Jester Race (1996) and Whoracle (1997).
 Nobody cares what kind of guitar you play when you are a drummer, so thankfully Gelotte permanently moved to guitar duties for 1999’s Colony.

 Colony, in my opinion, is In Flame’s best album, and one of the overall best metal records of that era.
 Gelotte’s playing and songwriting, along with fellow guitarist Jesper Stromblad’s, is a big reason why.
 The duo delivered again with Clayman in 2000, before the band’s sound began to change going into the new millennium.

-It’s probably best not get into that here.
+It’s probably best not to get into that here.
 Instead, I will give In Flames and their fellow melodic death metal cohorts the credit they deserve.
-At the close of the ‘90s things looked pretty dim for metal and hard rock, and they gave us hope that things were going to turn around.
+At the close of the ‘90s, things looked pretty dim for metal and hard rock, and they gave us hope that things were going to turn around.

 Gelotte’s signature Epiphone Les Paul Custom is equipped with active EMG Metalworks pickups and a custom rounded ’59 neck profile.
 By now you may have noticed that, aside from some swapped pickups and a few other minor appointments, most of the Epiphone guitars famous players use are awfully close to stock Epis.

 That’s kind of the point of this article – Epiphone guitars are certainly good enough for the pros.
 If you want to grab a stock Les Paul Custom and change the pickups go for it, but you don't have to.